Combined Joint Chemical, Biological, Radiological and Nuclear (CBRN) Defence Task Force

 The Joint Assessment Team and the Battalion fall under the strategic command of the Supreme Allied Commander Europe (SACEUR).
 Operational control is delegated to a subordinate command as required.

-Allied Command Transformation (ACT) provides evaluation standards, supports training and determines future CBRN defence requirements and develops capabilities.
+Allied Command Transformation (ACT) provides evaluation standards, supports training, determines future CBRN defence requirements and develops capabilities.

 A voluntary lead country is identified for each rotation.
 The lead country provides the CBRN-JAT and Battalion headquarters, responsible for command and control arrangements, maintaining standard operational procedures, sustaining readiness levels, and planning and conducting training.
 Contributing countries supply functional capabilities.
 This includes providing requisite troops, equipment and logistical support in accordance with mission requirements.
 The Task Force consists of separate but complementary components, which can be deployed in different stages and different combinations to suit each mission.